cieragrace/fit-lit/README.md

 - We navigated working together and adapted to different team enironments (splitting off into pairs, working all together, etc...)

 #### Challenges
-- We utilised our mentors/peers help when we were unable to come up with a solution
+- We utilised help from our mentors and peers when we were unable to come up with a solution
 - We all have different schedules, and had to adjust to family/friends/health